 After successful submission in Grants.gov (Phase 1) and subsequent processing by HRSA, you will be notified by HRSA confirming the successful receipt of your application and the requirements for the Project Director and Authorizing Official to review and submit additional information in HRSA EHBs (Phase 2).
-Your application will not be considered compliant and complete unless you review and submit the additional information in HRSA et HBs (Phase 2).
+Your application will not be considered compliant and complete unless you review and submit the additional information in HRSA EHBs by the due date.